maverickactuary/1actuary/content/3buildingblocks/reinsurance-for.md

 ---
 layout: default
-folder: /content/2marketplayers/
+folder: /content/3buildingblocks/
 title: Transformaction
 ---

 ## Reinsurance magic<sup>1</sup>

 All but one of the twelve largest protection insurers use substantial amounts of reinsurance.
-This has been their successful strategy since the 1990s with the top insurers reinsuring 100% since c2011.
+This has been their successful strategy since the 1990s, with the top insurers reinsuring 100% since c2011.

-This article shows why reinsurance works and what can happen if you don't use it.
+This article shows why reinsurance works for them and ends with a nightmare scenario.

 ## Reinsurance?
 Not so fast!